marcaureledivernois/Latent_Dirichlet_Allocation/README.md

 1. document-topic density factor ‘α’
 2. topic-word density factor ‘β’
 3. the number of topics ‘K’ to be considered.

+alpha=0.1 and beta=0.0002 are generally good starting point.
+The lower alpha, the fewer topics per document. alpha should be low but nonzero so that words can group by document as well.
+The lower beta, more extreme each topic's word frequencies

 ## Data preprocessing for LDA